Within the admin area of Stream, administrators can set some organisation-wide settings.

 Admin Area > Settings

-They can then do this by selecting the "New here?" link underneath the login fields which will then take the user to a seperate page where they will be asked to enter the following details before being allowed to register.
+They can then do this by selecting the "New here?" link underneath the login fields which will then take the user to a separate page where they will be asked to enter the following details before being allowed to register.

 - First Name